peorth80/aws-developer-associate-notes-DVA-C02/3-aws-serverless/lambda.md

     - Recommended: initialize DB connections outside of function handler, it can be reused for next execution
     - For permanent persistence use S3 (not /tmp)!
 - Concurrency:
-    - Limit: up to 1000 concurrent executions per account
+    - Limit: between 500 and 3000 concurrent executions (depends on the region)
     - Reserved concurrency creates a pool of requests that can only be used by its function, and also prevents its function from using unreserved concurrency
     - Invocation over concurrency limit will trigger throttle
     - Throttle behavior: